Karroroenning/non-alcoholic-drinks/README.md

 ### Recipes Detail
+On the recipes detail page, we still have our navbar where all links work and the footer that is the same as on the homepage.

 #### Not my own recipes
 Here I can like the recipe and write a comment.
 When I have written a comment, I press submit and the comment is sent to the admin for approval before it is published.
 To like the recipe, I press the heart which turns red when you have liked it.